Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 sl_tr_end();
 ~~~

+&nbsp;

 ## Content in Common Libraries is Not Captured

+&nbsp;

-To maximize efficiency, Smartling does not parse the contents of common Javascript libraries.
+To maximize efficiency, Smartling does not parse the contents of common JavaScript libraries.
 If you have added any translatable content to these libraries, you will need to move it outside the Library file.

+&nbsp;

 ~~~
 jquery